-When you get outside of San Juan to explore the rest of Puerto Rico’s main island (there are three inhabited islands in the commonwealth), you’ll discover a breathtaking array of landscapes to explore, from jagged mountain peaks in the center of the island to golden beaches, rocky cliffs and verdant forest wrapping around.
+When you get outside of San Juan to explore the rest of Puerto Rico’s main island, you’ll discover a breathtaking array of landscapes to explore, from jagged mountain peaks in the center of the Island to golden beaches, rocky cliffs, and verdant forest wrapping around.

 And, one of the best ways to appreciate all of the natural beauty is to spend time wandering through it on foot.
 Hiking is an activity that just comes naturally here.